quartzjer/loopy/README.md

 - `--sleep`: Seconds to wait between loops (default: 10)
 - `--git`: Enable Git integration to track changes in branches
 - `--feedback`: Provide one-time manual editor feedback or use '-' to read from stdin
+- `--bootstrap`: Initial content for input file or use '-' to read from stdin

 ## Example Stories